liweiyangv/DPCL/README.md

 ```
 <path_to_dpcl>/pretrain_ae/$ python pretrain_autoencoder.py
 ```
 Step 2 Train the segmentation network.
+(For example, trained on the GTAV.)
 ```
 <path_to_dpcl>/segmentation_network/$ source ./scripts/train_r50_gtav_dpcl.sh # Train: GTAV, Test: BDD100K, Cityscapes, Mapillary / ResNet50, DPCL
 ```
 Step 3 Test time process.
-(Load the center in the <path_to_dpcl>/class_center in the following files and send the path of saved snapshot to the parameter '--snapshot'.
+(Load the path of saved snapshot by the parameter '--snapshot'.
+Load the center under the <path_to_dpcl>/class_center in the following files.
 This test process is the way evaluated in our paper.)
 ```
 <path_to_dpcl>/segmentation_network/$ python test_alter_mean_var.py # DPCL.
 DPCL wo TTA.
 <path_to_dpcl>/segmentation_network/$ python test_iter_contrast.py # DPCL+TTA (C).
 Only iterate pixel-to-pixel contrastive loss in the test time.